-Microsoft believes that the main agenda of doing this is to ensure that any legitimate emails which misses in DMARC alignment shouldn’t be lost and its better to get them delivered to recipient junk mail folder.
+Microsoft believes that the main agenda of doing this is to ensure that any legitimate emails which misses in DMARC alignment shouldn’t be lost and its better either to quarantine them or to get them delivered recipient’s junk mail folder.
 There are few cases wherein few organizations would still need the DMARC policy to be stringent due to their security regulations.

 Microsoft validates DMARC and overrides the failure with a header value for a domain whose DMARC TXT record has a policy of p=reject oreject.
 Instead of deleting or rejecting the message, Office 365 marks the message as spam.